Gregory Nussen (they/he)

-As a programmer, Greg has worked for the Seattle International Film Festival (SIFF), HollyShorts Film Festival (HSFF), AFI Fest and Brooklyn Film Festival.
-In 2020, he began Quarantine Film Club (QFC), a series of films that reflect the political moment.
+As a programmer, Gregory has worked for the Seattle International Film Festival (SIFF), HollyShorts Film Festival (HSFF), AFI Fest and Brooklyn Film Festival.
+In 2020, they began Quarantine Film Club (QFC), a series of films that reflect the political moment, which often includes panel conversations with artists and academics.

-Amongst his film projects is The Eulogist, which was a finalist at the Barnstorm Fest; The Parents, a comedic web series about an aging Jewish couple, and This Is Supposed To Make You Happy, a surrealist comedy about a group of friends in search of calm, currently in post-production.
-He directed his wife, Hannah Pilkes, in her solo debut at the Edinburgh Fringe, and directed singer/songwriter Emma Jayne in her storytelling hour Songs To My Inner Child.
-He’d love it if you sent him a message.
+Amongst their film projects is The Eulogist, which was a finalist at the Barnstorm Fest; The Parents, a comedic web series with Caroline Lindy about an aging Jewish couple, and This Is Supposed To Make You Happy, a surrealist comedy about a group of friends in search of calm, currently in post-production.
+They directed their wife, Hannah Pilkes, in her solo debut at the Edinburgh Fringe, and directed singer/songwriter Emma Jayne in her storytelling hour Songs To My Inner Child.

 Education